benhuson/expire-users/readme.txt

 * Replace the user's password with a randomly generated one
 * Send an email notification to the user
 * Send an email notification to the site administrator
+* Remove expiry details and allow user to continue to login
 * Perform you own actions using an [`expire_users_expired`](https://github.com/benhuson/expire-users/wiki/expire_users_expired) hook

 You can automatically assign expiry details to users who sign up via the register form.